 [The Episcopal News] Canon Lydia Lopez – who for more than 50 years served the Diocese of Los Angeles and wider Episcopal Church as a lay leader, civil rights advocate, and self-described “interpreter” across cultures – died Jan.
 16 at Huntington Memorial Hospital in Pasadena.
 She was 80 and until recent months was engaged in ministry and research projects at her Alhambra home.

-Survivors include her son, Alejandro, and daughter-in-law, April; grandchildren Aaden and Ava; nephews Ben and Michael Rodriguez, nieces Eva Marie Rodriguez Morris and Marcie Dyer, and their families; and many friends.
+Survivors include her son, Alejandro, and daughter-in-law, April; grandchildren Aaden and Ava; nephews Ben and Michael Rodriguez, nieces Eva Marie Rodriguez Morris and Marcia Dyer, and their families; and many friends.

 In a message notifying the diocesan community of Lopez’s death, Taylor underscored outcomes of her faith in action.